eating-coleslaw/squittal.LivePlanetmans/README.md

 __StartSqlServer.bat__
 Run this as administrator to start the SQL Server service.
 You shouldn't ever need to run this file if you're only running the app (i.e. not doing development), as RuntBat.bat automatically starts the SQL Server service if it's not already running.

+__DeleteOldSqlData.bat__
+_See Maintenance section below._

 ## Maintenance

 Any given database instance of SQL Server 2017 Express is limited to 10gb in size.
 If running the app fairly frequently, you'll occasionally need to delete old data.
-Run `squittal.LivePlanetmans\Server\Data\SQL\RemoveOldData.sql` on your databse to delete event data (deaths, logins, logouts) more than 2 days old and rebuild the associated indexes.
+Run `commands\DeleteOldSqlData.bat` as administrator to delete event data (deaths, logins, logouts) more than 2 days old and rebuild the associated indexes.

 ## Troubleshooting